In the series “Job Profiles”, we talk to various members of the InterNations team about their position and the work they do.

 Did you start out at InterNations in this role?
 Or how did you get into developing mobile apps?

-When I first started at InterNations I was hired as a Senior Engineer to work on the front end of our website — the “front end” is the part of the website application which runs in the user’s browser — which is different from what I’m doing now, working on a native mobile app.
+When I first started at InterNations I was hired to work on the front end of our website — the “front end” is the part of the website application which runs in the user’s browser — which is different from what I’m doing now, working on a native mobile app.
 My responsibilities have changed quite a bit!

 To try my hand at this technology, I built an early unofficial version of our Guest List Manager app, just for fun.
 I’d attended one of our events and had seen people checking in with printed-out guestlists on paper, and I thought, “Okay, this is kind of ridiculous!”
 So, I came up with the idea of creating an app to tackle this issue: It helps our InterNations Ambassadors and Consuls — the people who host official events and activities for our members — to welcome and check in our event attendees faster.